ARCA-Arweave/grant-proposals/README.md

 If you have any questions, please ask them!

-File an issue in this repo
+File an issue in this repo - N.B.
+Please do not delete, rename, or otherwise alter the proposal-template.md, thanks!

 Ask on our discord channel: https://discordapp.com/channels/357957786904166400/669607443130482698